Ahmad Ibrahim Secondary School: School Crest

 The torch with its red glowing flame symbolizes the light of integrity and the warmth of compassion.
 The twirling background design together with the torch is a stylised depiction of the letters "ai", the abbreviated form of the school's name.
 The green colour represents the school's value of harmony in a multi-racial, multi-religious school, and the silver colour its perseverance in the pursuit of excellence.

-Uniform and discipline

-Junior (secondary 1 and 2) boys wear light grey short trousers.
-Senior boys wear grey long trousers.
-Girls wear a green skirt.
-All students wear a white shirt with the school badge, and white socks.

-Conduct grades are awarded for compliance with the school's expectations, including responsibility and appropriate work habits.

 Co-curricular activities

 The school has produced several outstanding shooters who went on to represent Singapore in major competitions, and has consistently been ranked highly for the National Inter-school Shooting Championships for its 10 metre air rifle event (as part of the International Shooting Sports Federation (ISSF) shooting event) despite its background as a neighbourhood school in Yishun.
 After being awarded as the Niche Programme School for shooting, the school has since received a boost in funding, and is allowed to admit students based on their potential in shooting via Direct School Admission.